How to reduce skin diseases

 Contact dermatitis is identified by itchy red color rash and also known as one of the common skin disorders caused by contact with a substance which is allergic to that particular person.
 Many substances are commonly found to cause an allergic reaction to certain individuals.

 If you know that you are allergic to a certain substance make sure you take necessary precautions to avoid it.
-It may be due to cosmetics, perfumes, soaps and detergents, plants like Poison Ivy, jewelry, shoes, watches, and rubber.
+It may be due to cosmetics, perfumes, soaps and detergents, plants like Poison Ivy, jewellery, shoes, watches, and rubber.
+You may also be allergic to some foods or substance in the food, simply known as Food Allergy.

 If a doctor suspects that your rash is due to an allergy, he may suggest that you undergo a patch test or an allergy test to identify which substances you are allergic to.
 Following the test, you may be given a list of trigger substances for you to avoid.
 As prevention is better than cure, by avoiding the triggers you will be safe from allergic contact dermatitis.